Degree of Quantumness in Quantum Synchronization: Numerical Result

-A numerical simulation of the evolution of the expectation values of Pauli operators according to Eq.~\eqref{mastereq} for three sets of parameters is depicted in Fig.~\ref{paulidetun}, as well as the mutual information \cite{mutual} between the qubits.
-In Fig.~\ref{paulidetun}(a), we observe that the external driving field induces a total quantum synchronization of the qubits (maximum degree of quantumness $\Xi=2$), since all Pauli operators get almost immediately synchronized, even in amplitude.
-If the driving field is off, see Fig.~\ref{paulidetun}(b), the qubits spontaneously synchronize.
-However, it is a partial quantum synchronization since just $\sigma_x$ and $\sigma_y$ get synchronized ($\Xi=1$), while $\sigma_z$ for both qubits exhibits a pure exponential decay.
-In Fig.~\ref{paulidetun}(c), we consider a case in which the external driving field can only induce (anti-)synchronization in $\sigma_z$, i.e., a classical synchronization ($\Xi=0$).
 In Ref.~\cite{Ameri2015}, the authors propose the use of quantum mutual information as a steady-state order parameter for signaling the presence or the absence of quantum synchronization, claiming that it is well defined for every bipartite quantum state and does not depend on the particular details of the system.
 They suggest that synchronized systems should converge to a steady state having large mutual information.
-The intuition behind this proposal is that, under a quantum dynamics, quantum correlations emerge tend to emerge.
-Surprisingly, every case shown in Fig.~\ref{paulidetun} exhibits synchronization without any kind of correlations between the qubits in the steady state.
+The intuition behind this proposal is that, under a quantum dynamics, quantum correlations tend to emerge.
+Surprisingly, every case shown in Fig.~\ref{Fig5} exhibits synchronization even though the amount of mutual information embedded on the two-level systems bipartition is small.
 Therefore, as already noticed for entanglement \cite{Zhirov2009,Lee2014,Manzano2013,Mari2013,Ameri2015}, there is not a one-to-one correspondence between correlations in the steady state and synchronization, and this relation strongly depends on the specific details of the system.
-From our point of view, quantum mutual information is a signal of quantum synchronization, but the opposite is not true, and a quantum dynamics can yield quantum synchronization without generating a high mutual information.
+From our point of view, quantum mutual information is a signal of quantum synchronization, but the opposite is not true, and a quantum dynamics can yield quantum synchronization without generating a high mutual information. \\